|

 History

-to be added...
 The American Ex-Servicemen's Association was started in March 1946 by a group of American Service personnel who emigrated to Australia.
 Included in that first group were: Jimmy Fratturo, Mal Cooper, Bill Gray, and Betty Shergold.
-Mal provided a picture from 1951.
+Mal provided a picture from a 1951 Sunday News article.

 Honors to the Flag